NewsNation Poll: Voters' trust in Biden, health officials eroding

 - Americans are more concerned about inflation than COVID-19: 45 percent to 41 percent, respectively.

-But when asked who they trusted, only 31 percent chose Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Disease; and 16 percent chose Biden, according to the NewsNation poll.
+But when asked who they trusted, only 31 percent chose Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Disease; and 16 percent chose Biden, according to the NewsNation/Decision Desk HQ poll.

 In addition, only 10 percent trust information from the news media.